yandex-cloud/docs/en/storage/s3/api-ref/multipart/abortupload.md

 # abortUpload method

-Aborts an upload and deletes from {{ objstorage-name }} all object parts that have been saved.
+Aborts an upload and deletes from Object Storage all object parts that have been saved.
 If the abort upload request was received during the upload of any part, no result is guaranteed.

 We recommend that you [get a list of parts](listparts.md) after aborting the upload and, if it is not empty, resend the request.
 Abort requests should be sent until the list of parts is returned empty.